 - Excellent mechanical properties – laser welding does not affect material or its structural properties.

-- Easy to operate even for weld beginners – due to laser welding memory of set up parameters.
+- Easy to operate even for welding beginners – due to laser ability to save up welding parameters (memory).

 - Very high efficiency – laser welding is >5 times faster than MIG and >10 times faster to TIG.